Commerce Exam > Commerce Notes > Economics Class 12 > Worksheet Solutions: National Income Accounting- 2

 (b) change in stock

-(iv) net exports
+(iv) Net exports

-(b) From the estimates of GDPMP, value of depreciation and NIT are subtracted and NFIA is added to get NNPFC (National Income).
+(b) From the estimates of GDPMP, the value of depreciation and NIT are subtracted and NFIA is added to get NNPFC (National Income).

 (c) Explain the components of domestic factor income.